tsubasakong/agents-deep-research/README.md

 ## Trace Monitoring

-If OpenAI models are used, the Deep Research assistant integrates with OpenAI's trace monitoring system.
+The Deep Research assistant integrates with OpenAI's trace monitoring system.
 Each research session generates a trace ID that can be used to monitor the execution flow and agent interactions in real-time through the OpenAI platform.

 ## Observations and Limitations